How to manage remote software development teams successfully?

 Remote teams are a great form of cooperation with skilled specialists.
 This is especially true in the case of software development.
-Hiring a remote team of engineers, software architects or project managers is a really efficient path to building great products.
+Hiring a remote team of development engineers, software architects or project managers is a really efficient path to building great products.
 In this post, we will explain how to manage them.

 Why are remote teams gaining popularity?